myszha/qt-ponies/README.md

 Running
 -------
 Run 'qt-ponies'.
 If you have not added any ponies, the configuration window will be shown (as is the case at first startup).
-Configuration is saved in config.ini in the same directory as the executable.

 To open the configuration window, you can double-click on the system tray icon or right-click it and choose 'Open configuration'.
 You can also close